prisma/specs/schema/Readme.md

 ##### Referencing fields that are not @id

 > ⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/prisma2/issues/814)

-The `@id` attribute marks the primary identifyer of a model.
+The `@id` attribute marks the primary identifier of a model.
 If a model does not have a primary identifier or you want to reference another field, you can specify the field using the `@relation` attribute

 ```groovy